Hindustan Ambassador: Models and versions

-Mark I (1957 to 1963)
+Mark I (1957–1963)

 The Hindustan Ambassador was introduced in 1957, as a rebadge of the Morris Oxford Series III.

 Hindustan Motors, to further earlier collaboration with Morris Motors entered into an agreement to manufacture the 1956 Morris Oxford Series III in India.
 All the tooling was transferred to Uttarpara plant in India.
 After introduction the Morris Oxford Series II-derived Hindustan Landmaster was discontinued.
 The new model included deep headlamp cowls and small rear wing "tail fins".
 The dashboard and steering wheel were completely redesigned.
 The Landmaster's flat-plane two-spoke steering wheel gave way to a dished steering wheel with three spokes made-up of four wires per spoke, for the Ambassador.
 Also a new, dimpled bonnet made its debut.
 These models had an Austin Motors derived 1476 cc side-valve petrol engine.
 In 1959 the side-valve engine was replaced by a 1489 cc, 55 bhp overhead-valve BMC B-series petrol engine.

-Mark II (Nov 1963 to June 1975)
+Mark II (1963–1975)

 In November 1963, the Ambassador underwent a frontal facelift with a closely chequered grille more reminiscent of the Morris Mini.
 The interior had a redesigned dashboard and instrument cluster.
 The early models had a sun mica sheet but it was replaced by a wood grain coated plywood and an aluminium bezel in later models (1968 onwards).
 This model was named as the Ambassador Mark II, and the early version quickly got dubbed as Mark I in the market, while it was never officially christened as such in its production days.

 The mid-sixties model again had minor changes to the tail lamp with integrated lens for indicator and brake lamp and the tall ornamented bumper stopper from the Mark I was redesigned with a smaller chrome metal stopper to keep up with the time.
 This model was sold until mid-1975 and was eventually replaced by the Mark III model.
 Being one of the ubiquitous early models of Ambassador, numerous older versions can be found in restoration, garages and in numerous Indian movies of that era.
 In its final year in 1975, it had no competition other than the Premier Padmini and its smaller rival the Standard Gazel.

 A short-lived estate or wagon version was launched in the early 1970s, the Ambassador Estate.